mp3monster/fluent-opamp/docs/features.md

 - Improve the validation feedback
 - Look at how we could provide a more visual representation of the configuration
 - Consider incorporating a classic to YAML capability - integrate the utility previously built?
+- Root page (e.g. localhost:8080) provides a redirect button (or buttons) for each of the services available.
+If no other components deployed then directs to correct URL

 ##### Catalog